The Domain Settings page is where you manage:

-- domains,
+- your domains,

-- the microsite paths that are associated with the domains,
+- the microsite paths that are associated with the domains, and

-- and your organization's digital certificates.
+- your organization's digital certificates.

 You can add domains and certificates to ensure secure transactions across your site.
-There are also two pages that list 1) which domains are assigned to each microsite path and 2) which certificate is assigned to each domain.
+There are also two pages that list:

-Redirects are independent of domains and certificates; they enable you to automatically redirect site traffic away from that site to a more secure one.
+Redirects are independent of domains and certificates; they enable you to automatically redirect site traffic away from a site to a more secure one.
 For added security, the redirect occurs behind the scenes; the visitor never knows it has happened.

 - In the Admin Toolbar, click Admin.